Alsheghri/Teeth-Segmentation/README.md

 3. Activate the new conda environment:
 `$ conda activate deepfashion`

 ### Getting the data

 1. You can download the dataset from the Google Drive here: https://drive.google.com/drive/folders/0B7EVK8r0v71pWGplNFhjc01NbzQ

-2. Extract the dataset into some directory which is appropriate
+2. Download the training data into some directory which is appropriate.
+   The Train data are located in the following folders:
+   - Teeth-Segmentation/SemiSupervised/Selfsupervised Clustered Train Data/
+   - Teeth-Segmentation/SemiSupervised/Supervised Labeled Train Data/
  ## Running experiments
+3. Run step1_data_augmentation.py to generate augmented data
+4. Run step1_data_augmentation.py to generate train and valid lists
 ### Training the models

-The script used to train a model is `train.py`.
-Here is the script we used to train our *best* model:
+5. Run step3_trainingSSKNN.py to train the model.

 ### Testing the models
+6. Run step3_trainingSSKNN.py to test the model on the test data located in:
+   Teeth-Segmentation/Labeled Test Data/

+We provide pre-trained supervised and semisupervised segmentation models as well as the results for testing the two models on the test data in the directory:
+Teeth-Segmentation/SemiSupervised/models/

 Achnowledgement:
-Our code is inspired by MeshSegNet https://github.com/Tai-Hsien/MeshSegNet and PointCloudLearningACD https://github.com/matheusgadelha/PointCloudLearningACD use the requirements files
+The code is inspired by MeshSegNet https://github.com/Tai-Hsien/MeshSegNet and PointCloudLearningACD https://github.com/matheusgadelha/PointCloudLearningACD Use one of the two provided requirements files.